mouhammadghosheh/Linux-commands-executer/README.md

 5- the program scans if the user input a string from the format "!number" if this happens the program will execute the command that is found in the line "number" and print it to the console if of course number is not bigger than the total number of lines in the file "File.txt".

-Note: the program is divided into to two parts:
-1-ex2a which is responsible for only executing commands entered by the user and entering them to the history.

-2-ex2b which does what ex2a does in addition to the command "!number" which executes the command in the line "number".

 functions:
-two main functions:

 1-print(): a void function that is responsible for recording the input and showing the output and check for the special keywords and write the string into the file.txt.

 2-CountFunc(char*): this function returns an array that stores all of the information related to the string ,it recieves the input as a parameter, that includes How many words,how many characters,whether if history keyword was detected.